Protect Patient Data: A Must-See Guide to Security Vulnerability Assessments

 -

-Identifying Assets and Data Flows: Start by mapping out all the assets your startup relies on—this includes databases, applications, servers, and even third-party integrations.
-Understanding where patient data is stored, how it moves through your system, and who has access to it is crucial.
-It’s like knowing the layout of your house before you install a security system.
+Identifying Assets and Data Flows: Start by mapping out all the assets your startup relies on, which includes databases, applications, servers, and even third-party integrations.
+Understanding where patient data is stored, how it moves through your system, and who has access to it is essential.
+It is like knowing the layout of your house before you install a security system.

 -